Chrisfriend38/pt-be-airbnc/README.md

 * Insert Uitls file inside utils folder and make sure it is linked correctly to utils.test.js
 * Improving Visibility / Navigation within the db folder

+# Add an entry point to start API server manually and test endpoints

+* Create a listen.js file
+* Run nodemon listen.js in the terminal

 # Create the following endpoint GET/api/properties

 * Create the endpoint